 3. Perception of movements alone: Movement of objects may be perceived, either consciously (Riddoch's syndrome) or unconsciously (blindsight)

-4. Motion blindness: Patients can see objects but cannot perceive the motion of these objects.
+4. Motion blindness: Patients will be able to see objects but will not be able to appreciate their motion.
 This may be explained by the presence of projections from the lateral geniculate nucleus, to both the primary visual cortex via the optic radiations and the motion-selective middle temporal area (MT or V5)

 Pathophysiology of anosognosia: